apollographql/apollo-kotlin/design-docs/Defer merging implementation.md

 When parsing payload 1, the fields of the `ComputerFields` fragment are not present, so the adapter should not try to read them.

-However, when parsing "payload 1 merged with payload 2", the fields for `ComputerFields` are present and must be read.
+However, when parsing "payload 1 merged with payload 2", the fields for `ComputerFields` are present in the computers array at position 0, and must be read, and not present at position 1 and must not be read.

 We need a way to switch this reading on/off depending on whether specific fragments have been merged or not.

-Solution:
+To do so, we need to:

+1. keep track of the fragments that have been merged, by maintaining a set of the received `path` + `label`
+2. have a way to check a fragment's defer label in the Adapter's generated code
+3. have a way to check the current path in the Adapter's generated code

+Implementation:

-- Like with Approach A, add a unique label to each `@defer` directive.
+- Like with Approach A, add a unique label to each `@defer` directive. **<- currently under discussion!**
-- Add a property `deferredFragmentLabels: Set<String>` to `CustomScalarAdapters`
+- Add a property `deferredFragmentIdentifiers: Set<DeferredFragmentIdentifier>` to `CustomScalarAdapters`
     - ⚠️ This is kind of a hack - we hijack the original purpose of `CustomScalarAdapters` and use it as a kind of context.
 This avoids changing the Adapter API in a breaking way.
     - We already used this technique to pass around execution variables, which are needed at parse time for `@skip` / `@include`.
+    - `DeferredFragmentIdentifier` is a class with a `path` and a `label`
-- When handling a payload, add its label to `customScalarAdapters.deferredFragmentLabels`.
+- When handling a payload, add its path and label to `customScalarAdapters.deferredFragmentIdentifiers`.
-- The Adapter's generated code only parses a fragment marked with `@defer` if the associated label is present in `customScalarAdapters.deferredFragmentLabels`.
+- The Adapter's generated code only parses a fragment marked with `@defer` if the current path + the associated label is present in `customScalarAdapters.deferredFragmentIdentifiers`.

 For instance currently the generated code for `ComputerFieldsImpl_ResponseAdapter.ComputerFields` looks like this: